tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 ## Objective

-The objective is to create a simple API that enables adding new composite ops in a way that they can be automatically and robustly processed by downstream _inference_ tooling.
+The goal of this proposal is to create a simple API that allows adding new composite ops in a way that they can be automatically and robustly processed by downstream _inference_ tooling.
 The developers (of the composite op) should be able to iterate on their implementation or even replace them with standard tensorflow op, without breaking any existing tools.